exercism/automated-tests/docs/interface.md

 - You may either capture content that is output through normal means (e.g. `puts` in Ruby, `print` in Python or `Debug.WriteLine` in C#), or you may provide a method that the user may use (e.g. the Ruby Test Runner provides a user with a globally available `debug` method that they can use, which has the same characteristics as the standard `puts` method).
 - The output **must** be limited to 500 chars.
 Either truncating with a message of "Output was truncated.
 Please limit to 500 chars" or returning an error in this situation are acceptible.

-#### Command

-> key: `cmd`

-This is the command that is being tested, apart from any test-suite-specific function and/or special syntax.
-The purpose of this is to clearly state what code is evaluated and subsequently failing the test.

-#### Expected

-> key: `expected`

-This is the value that is expected from the command (see `"cmd"` key) being tested, apart from any test-specific functions and/or special syntax.
-The purpose of this is to clearly state what value is expected when the command is evaluated.

-## Why have separate command and expected keys

-The purpose of Exercism is to teach programming language fluency.
-Testing is a specific concept all to itself in each language: how it is performed, what strategies to use, best-practices, etc. Requiring students to learn the test framework to understand very early exercises is counter-intuitive to the approach of language _fluency_.

-All this to say, the separate keys exist to facilitate a very plain, human approach to the test suite for each language.
-It facilitates the website UI/UX, which may or may not show the test suite to the student.

 ### UI/UX concerns

 #### On test failure